D4-project/d4-website/_posts/2020-03-06-analyzer-d4-isn.md

 [Android Debug Bridge (ADB)](https://developer.android.com/studio/command-line/adb) daemon on Android devices.
 As its name suggests, it is used for debugging purposes.
 Stock Android does not allow debugging by default.
-The user has first to enable USB debugging in the hidden developer menu and then run `tcpip` command over USB to
+The user has to enable USB debugging first in the hidden developer menu and then run `tcpip` command over USB to
 [enable network debugging](https://developer.android.com/studio/command-line/adb#wireless)
 .
 Moreover, Android 4.2.2,
-[released in February 2013](https://developer.android.com/studio/releases/platforms#revision-2-february-2013), added a security layer: user has to unlock the device and accept the USB connection.
+[released in February 2013](https://developer.android.com/studio/releases/platforms#revision-2-february-2013), added a security layer: the user has to unlock the device and accept the USB connection.
 It is hardly possible that a large number of users ran through all those steps to generate that interest: